PolymathMonkey/weblog/content/posts/threathuntingnet.md

 ### Topology, Hardware and Tools 🛠 {#topology-hardware-and-tools}

 {{< figure src="../img/mynet.png" >}}

+In the Picture you can see the switch setup, port 1 is uplink, port2 my admin workstation, port 3 is the cowrie honeypot, port 4 is for home assistant and port 5 is for the ELK.

 For the ****hardware setup****, I kept things lightweight and affordable by using Raspberry Pi devices and open-source tools.
 The honeypot is based on the